Logo

 If you have a slow website it will affect your SEO.
 This can be due to improper code or old, unoptimized images.
 The best way to optimize your site is by borrowing some techniques from speed optimization experts.
 You should make sure that your images are optimized for web and compressed as much as possible without losing quality.

-Kaan Guner
+Kaan Güner

-Senior Wordpress Developer & SEO Expert
+Senior WordPress Developer & SEO Expert